CelestialBrain/sms-scheduler/doc/FLUTTERFLOW_SEMAPHORE_GUIDE.md

 1. A FlutterFlow account and project
 2. Access to the `sms-scheduler` package from the GitHub repository
-3. The Semaphore API key is already configured in the package
+3. Your Semaphore API key (stored securely outside the repository)

 ## Step 1: Add the Package to FlutterFlow